Classes I have taught at Bowdoin College:

 From ECON UN1105: Principles of Economics

-To make learning more meaningful for my students, I create various opportunities for them to build connections between economic concepts they learn in the classroom and institutions and their experiences in the real world.
-The purpose of a pre-module activity, which students complete before the first lecture of each module (unit), is to prompt the students to think about the topics that will be covered in the unit through the lens of history, politics, and their every-day lives.
+I believe that students learn best when they are able to build connections between economic concepts they learn in the classroom and their personal experiences in the real world.
+The purpose of pre-module activities (PMAs), which students complete before the first lecture of each module (unit), is to prompt the students to think about the topics that will be covered in the module through the lens of history, politics, and their every-day lives.

-I developed the following pre-module activities as the Macroeconomics instructor the Summer 2020 Principles of Economics course at the Columbia Summer School.
+The following is an update list of PMAs I developed to teach a one-semester Principles of Macroeconomics course.
 The first page includes a brief description of the course structure and the schedule of the activities.

 From ECON UN1105: Principles of Economics